Cortex-Command-Center/.github/profile/README.md

 Welcome to the Cortex Command Center, home of the Cortex Command Community Continuation - C4 for short.

-Find us on discord: https://discord.gg/WEuB9EMJzA
+We are currently a little bit de-platformed.
+We're working on changing that.
+You can reach us best, probably, on https://communities.win/c/CortexCommand